 If you want to give your child additional worksheets the areas to focus on are:

-I am currently designing a range of e-books to match Hong Kong students' needs.
+We are currently designing a range of e-books to match Hong Kong students' needs.
 Check back for updates.

 This gives your child chance to not only learn how to recite a poem but also build confidence in performing it in front of a group of people.
 Click here for more information about the speech festival.